ethereum/remix-project/CONTRIBUTING.md

 import panelJson from './panel.json';
 import enJson from '../en';

-// There may have some un-translated content.
+// There may have some untranslated content.
 Always fill in the gaps with EN JSON.
 // No need for a defaultMessage prop when render a FormattedMessage component. export default Object.assign({}, enJson, {
   ...panelJson,